Topi Keskinen: Youth

 In March 2022, Keskinen was called up to Finland youth national team for the first time, when he was named in the Finland U19 squad for the 2022 UEFA European Under-19 Championship qualification Elite round games against Belgium, Italy and Germany.
 He made his youth national team debut on 23 March 2022 against Belgium, scoring a goal in the game.

 He made his first appearance for the Finland under-21 national team on 7 June 2022, in a 3–0 home win against Azerbaijan, providing an assist in the game.
 On 21 November 2023, Keskinen scored a brace for Finland U21 team, in a 6–0 home win against Armenia.
 Keskinen made five appearances in total in the 2025 UEFA European Under-21 Championship qualification campaign, helping Finland U21 to qualify for the final tournament, for the second time in the nation's history.
 In the tournament, Keskinen scored two goals for Finland, helping his team to 2–2 draws against Netherlands and Denmark.
 He was also named the Player of the Match against Denmark by UEFA.

 Senior

 On 28 August 2024, Keskinen received his first call-up to Finland senior national team by head coach Markku Kanerva, for the 2024–25 UEFA Nations League B matches against Greece and England in September.
 He debuted on 7 September 2024 against Greece at the Karaiskakis Stadium.
 He substituted Oliver Antman in the 62nd minute as Greece won 3–0.

 Personal life

-Keskinen is a devoted Manchester United supporter, and has named Wayne Rooney his idol in football.
+Keskinen is a Manchester United supporter, and has named Wayne Rooney his idol in football.
 During his free time, Keskinen is an avid fisherman; he has a tattoo of Rooney fishing on his forearm.